ShadowAlzazel/odyssey-wiki/src/routes/enchanting/tomes/+page.md

 ### Using Tomes

+A tome is used in the smithing table.

-Use the tome in the first slot of the smithing table, along with the tool and a lapis.
+Use the tome in the first slot of the smithing table, along with the tool or book and a lapis as the material.

 # List of Tomes